-From 3.02.16 version firmware, WebControl allows PLC call WEBSET to do HTTP GET call to HTTP servers inside another WebControl or other devices, or Apache or IIS servers.
+WebControl allows PLC call WEBSET to do HTTP GET call to HTTP servers inside another WebControl or other devices, or Apache or IIS servers.
 The web server CGI code can process that information.
-From 3.02.17 version firmware, the web server can also send back to the WebControl a specially formatted string.
+The web server can also send back to the WebControl a specially formatted string.
 When WebControl received that string, it will set an internal variable for user PLC code to reference.
-Following is an example CGI code from apache server that will set the WebControl WSRPLY in the WebControl.
+Following is an example CGI code from apache server that will set the WebControl \(\mathbb{WSRPLY} \) in the WebControl.
 PLC program can base on that reply to turn on or off an I/O bit or take any other action.